"The day is long, the world is wide, you’re young and free."

 Jill Murphy, The Bookbag

-Published by Hodder Children’s Books: publication date 3rd May 2018.
+Published by Hodder Children’s Books: publication date 3rd May 2018; now also available in paperback.